401-advanced-javascript-KamranAli/data-structures-and-algorithms/challenges/arrayShift/README.md

 # data-structures-and-algorithms

 ### Array Shift
-I need to be able to take an array and ut a value into the start of it without using methods
+tasked to put something into an array without using .shift()

 #### Challenge

-I need to be able to take an array and ut a value into the start of it without using methods
+I need to be able to take an array and put a value into the start of it without using methods

 ##### Approach and Efficiency

-I'm trying to loop through the array and put a new value at the start of the array.
+my approach is to loop through the array, find where the whole is in the array; in this case at the start of the new array, and the plugging in another item into that spot.

 ###### Solution